 If you only choose one place to stay in Kanchanaburi, it should be in a floating lodge on the Kwae Noi River.
 These incredible Kanchanaburi river lodges give you access to Sai Yok National Park as well as some of the best things to do in Kanchanaburi.

-The peaceful escape makes a welcome relief from larger cities, and between the nearby Mons villages and park attractions, as well as dance shows and tours, you’ll have plenty to keep you occupied.
+The peaceful escape offers welcome relief from larger cities, and between the nearby Mons villages and park attractions, as well as dance shows and tours, you’ll have plenty to keep you occupied.

 You can check out their prices and availability for The Float House here and for Kwai River Jungle Rafts here.